Table of Contents

 Signs and Symptoms of Urea Cycle Defects

-In the case of severe disorder, symptoms appear typically after first 24 hours of life.
+In the case of severe disorder, symptoms appear typically after the first 24 hours of life.
 Following is the clinical presentation:

 - Baby is irritable and refuses the feed